So today is Love Your Lawyer Day, which you can read about here.

 But if you are a poor person being represented by MY lawyer, you would never know that.
 Even when he has reached the cap for your case, or the cap for the calendar year, and is working for FREE.
 He will keep working, and he will keep looking out for your interests, and he will give your case the same attention he gives to that of his paying clients.

 My lawyer treats his clients with respect and dignity.
 Most seasoned attorneys do very little indigent defense work because it is not profitable.
-My lawyer is proud to be able to provide his indigent clients with the benefit of his twenty years of experience.
+My lawyer is proud to be able to provide his indigent clients with the benefit of his over twenty years of experience.
 He stands up for them against a system that is often unfair to them just because they are poor.

 My lawyer cares deeply about the neglected kids he represents as Guardian ad Litem.
 He visits their homes and takes the time to form a relationship with them.
 He talks to teachers and counselors if necessary.
 He takes very seriously his job of determining what is in their best interests.